You may have seen some of the fancy-looking call sheets from major Hollywood productions floating around online, and wondered what the heck they are.

 Locations and addresses: It’s no use having a map with the locations marked if everyone involved doesn’t know how to get there.
-Address details should also include contact numbers in case anything changes at the last minute or someone gets
+Address details should also include contact numbers in case of changes at the last minute.

 Starting With A Call Sheet Template In Filmmaking

 Creating a call sheet template takes a little bit of time, but it can be well worth it.
-Call sheets are used on film sets to ensure everyone is prepared prior to the shoot beginning.
 A call sheet describes what’s going to happen and what everyone’s role is on the production, including cast and crew members.
 Having a call sheet ensures that everyone will have the same information before they arrive on set.

 TIP: Create an Excel spreadsheet with all of your relevant information in separate columns.
 You may want to start off with three or four columns (one for call time, one for wrap time and two for location addresses), but you can add more as you and your project expands.

 The next step is to update your spreadsheet whenever you find out new information about shooting times or locations.
 For example, if the location address has changed, change the address in your spreadsheet.
 You want everything contained in your call sheet to be accurate so that no one is left wondering where they need to be or when they need to arrive at the location.